Skip to main content

 Boredom Barking

 This can happen when your dog doesn’t receive their daily minimum for exercise, mental stimulation and social stimulation.
 Essentially, your dog is bored and is trying to tell you.
 Try scheduling time to make sure your dog has a daily dose of attention and stimulation, and they will always reward you in return with loving companionship.
+See Enrichment: Brain Games for Mental Health and Enrichment: Indoor Activities for ideas.

 Tips for Preventing Excessive Dog Barking